 By default, the registrar will check if the domain name is available or taken.
-If it is available, it will show you the prices for different domain name extensions.
+It will show you the prices for different domain name extensions if it is available.
 Note that a domain name might be available with one domain name extension and be taken with another.

-If your domain name is available with your proffered domain name extension, you can go on to register the domain name.
+If your domain name is available with your preferred extension, you can register the domain name.
 Take a good look at the checkout page.
-Some domain name registrars will offer you extra features such as WHOIS privacy protection and auto-renewal.
+Some domain name registrars will offer you extra features like WHOIS privacy protection and auto-renewal.

-Some of those features are enabled by default and have fees attached to them.
+Some of those features are enabled by default and have fees attached.
 Enable the features you want and disable the ones you don’t need.
 After that, put in your card information and make payment.
 Once the payment goes through, the domain name becomes yours.